Leaking/Hunter/README.md

 }

 ```
-runVariant, its default value is 'ALWAYS', it means this plugin will perform
+runVariant, its default value is ALWAYS, it means this plugin will perform
 in both debug build and release build.
 There are four available runVariant,
-'DEBUG', 'RELEASE', 'ALWAYS', 'NEVER'.
+DEBUG, RELEASE, ALWAYS, NEVER.

 whitelist, it means the plugin will only handle the classes in these packages, you can
 provide package with prefix name.